wix-incubator/erb/composer/wnp-bootstrap-composer/README.md

     - runner - runner  - this will only disable custom `runner` and use default one;
     - express - express app composer - this will only disable custom `composers.mainExpress` and use default one;
     - management - management app composer - this will only disable custom `composers.managementExpress` and use default one;

+** Note: ** parts to disable can also be controlled via `WIX-BOOT-DISABLE-MODULES` environment variable where values can be same as for `opts.disable` as a comma-separated list, ex 'runner, express';